overview

 Goals:

-- Use UVA, the City of Charlottesville and the County of Albemarle as a case study for addressing racial history in communities
+• Use UVA, the City of Charlottesville, the County of Albemarle, and the city of Durham, NC as a case studies for addressing racial history in communities

 Description:

-Kristy Shifflett, Project Mngt Office Director, County of Albemarle, VA
+Kristy Shifflett, Chief Operating Officer, County of Albemarle, VA

 Goals: